 \section{Abstract}

-Using the concept of prime submodule introduced by Raggi et.al. we extend the notion of reduced rank to the module-theoretic context.
-We study the quotient category of $\sm$ modulo the hereditary torsion theory cogenerated by the $M$-injective hull of $M$ when $M$ is a semiprime Goldie module.
+Using the concept of prime submodule introduced by Raggi et.al.\ we extend the notion of reduced rank to the module-theoretic context of $\sm$.
+We study the quotient category of $\sm$ modulo the hereditary torsion theory cogenerated by the $M$-injective hull of $M$, when $M$ is a semiprime Goldie module.
 We prove that this quotient category is spectral.
-Later we consider the hereditary torsion theory in $\sm$ cogenerated by the $M$-injective hull of $M/\mathfrak{L}(M)$ where $\mathfrak{L}(M)$ is the prime radical of $M$, and we characterize when the module of quotients of $M$, respect to this torsion theory, has finite length in the quotient category.
-At the end we give conditions on a module $M$ with endomorphism ring $S$ in order to get that $S$ is an order in an Artininan ring, extending Small's Theorem.
+We then consider the hereditary torsion theory in $\sm$ cogenerated by the $M$-injective hull of $M/\mathfrak{L}(M)$, where $\mathfrak{L}(M)$ is the prime radical of $M$, and we determine when the module of quotients of $M$, with respect to this torsion theory, has finite length in the quotient category.
+Finally, we give conditions on a module $M$ with endomorphism ring $S$ under which $S$ is an order in an Artinian ring, extending Small's Theorem.